dreadb0t/CyberDefenders/README.md

   <p align="center">
 <img src="https://github.com/dreadb0t/CyberDefenders/blob/main/L%2Cespion-images/q9.png"><br>

-    We can see the structue in this picture is **Birmingham new street station entrance**.
+    We can see the structue in this picture is Birmingham new street station entrance.

    * Answer
   ```sh